• About

 Behavior changes are easy to dismiss, but they can be one of the first signs that a pet does not feel well.
 A normally friendly pet who suddenly becomes withdrawn, clingy, restless, or irritable may be trying to tell you something.

 Pets may hide pain by changing their routine.
-A dog who usually greets you at the door may stay in bed.
+A dog that usually greets you at the door may stay in bed.
 A cat who usually sits near you may hide.
 A playful pet may stop caring about toys, walks, treats, or attention.
 You know your pet better than anyone.
 You know their normal energy, appetite, sounds, habits, and attitude.
 If something feels different and it does not pass, it is reasonable to call and ask whether your pet should be seen.

 Possible Poisoning or Eating Something They Shouldn’t